 Leverage is the tool that makes forex trading accessible to Asian traders with modest capital — and the tool that destroys accounts when misunderstood.
 Asian brokers often offer high leverage (1:500 to 1:2000), attracting traders with the promise of large profits from small deposits.
 This guide ensures you understand leverage thoroughly enough to use it as a capital efficiency tool rather than a risk amplifier.
+For a detailed breakdown of fees and features, see our XM broker review for Indian traders.

 How Leverage Works